mitmath/18336/README.md

 ## 18.336J/6.335J: Fast Methods for Partial Differential and Integral Equations

+Course description:

 A unified introduction to the theory and practice of modern, near linear-time, numerical methods for large-scale partial differential and integral equations.
 Topics include: preconditioned iterative methods; generalized Fast Fourier Transform and other butterfly-based methods; multiresolution approaches including multigrid algorithms, hierarchical low-rank matrix decompositions, and low and high frequency Fast Multipole Methods.
 Example applications include: aircraft design, cardiovascular system modeling, electronic structure computation, and tomographic imaging.

+This semester we will focus in particular in Fourier and polynomial spectral methods, FMM, methods for integral equations, and applications to fluid dynamics and electromagnetism.

 ## Syllabus